 For healthcare providers to deliver the right care, at the right time, in the right place requires a comprehensive understanding of individual patients’ needs.
 Additionally, health system managers and planners must consider the appropriate allocation of resources required for effective patient care.
 All of these decisions can be supported through “case-mix” methodology, which provides a consistent way to classify individuals into groups based on their clinical characteristics and the cost of their care.

-Nearly 30 years ago as an early career faculty member at Yale University, Dr. Fries was part of the team developing a new methodology for classifying inpatient stays into groups for the purposes of Medicare reimbursement, now known as the Diagnosis-Related Group (DRG) classification system.
+Thirty years ago, as an early career faculty member at Yale University, Dr. Fries was part of the team developing a new methodology for classifying inpatient stays into groups for the purposes of Medicare reimbursement, now known as the Diagnosis-Related Group (DRG) classification system.
 The DRGs have since evolved to become the foundation for classifying hospital stays worldwide.

 Dr. Fries was the team member assigned to develop a parallel system for nursing homes.
 He became the lead developer of the Resource Utilization Groups (RUG) case-mix system, which has become the world’s best-known classification system for nursing homes.
 The RUG system uses assessment information about nursing home patients to determine the relative cost of their care.
 Initially created in the 1980s, this system was revolutionary from the very beginning because it was the first to utilize actual, measured per diem costs.